How to Play the Crossclimb Game

 Ordering the rungs

 Once your five middle answers are in, arrange them so each neighboring pair changes by one letter.
 Drag a rung up or down to move it, or use the up and down buttons on each rung — both work with a mouse, a finger, or the keyboard.
-When the five middle words are correct and in a valid order, the top and bottom rungs unlock together.
+When the five middle words are correct and form a valid one-letter chain that also connects to the locked ends — in either the intended order or its exact reverse — the top and bottom rungs unlock together.

 The combined clue

 When the ends unlock, a single combined clue appears describing both the top and bottom words as a pair — often a compound word or a strongly linked duo, like HOME and SICK.
-The top word is one letter from the first middle rung and the bottom word is one letter from the last, so the combined clue plus those constraints will lead you to both.
+Reordering is disabled after unlock; the middle order stays fixed while you type the ends.
+Whichever direction you climbed, each end is one letter from its neighboring middle word, so the combined clue plus those constraints will lead you to both.

 Hints and reset